getumbrel/umbrel/apps/README.md

 umbrel-dev reload
 ```

-Once you're happy with your changes just and commit + push.
+Once you're happy with your changes, just commit and push.

 >Don't forget to shutdown the `umbrel-dev` virtual machine after testing with `umbrel-dev shutdown`!